turnkeylinux-apps/tkldev/docs/tips/reusing-code-dry.md

 get information from a file that does not yet exist.

-If you only want to have a few environment variables shared between conf scripts, then you can just use echo a line or 2 driectly to a file.
+If you only want to have a few environment variables shared between conf scripts, then you can just use echo a line or 2 directly to a file.

 E.g. to write an env var to `/tmp/env` in `downloads`: